 Kumana National Park Bird Watching Safari Tour

-Kumana National Park bird-watching is one of the most extraordinary wildlife experiences in Sri Lanka.
+Bird-watching in Kumana National Park, Sri Lanka, is one of the most extraordinary wildlife experiences.
 It awaits nature lovers, photographers, and ornithologists.
-Situated in the southeast corner of the island.
-Kumana National Park, also famous as Kumana Bird Sanctuary, is one of the world's hot spots for bird-watching, giving you sights of hundreds of both migrant and resident species.
+Situated in the southeast corner of the island, Kumana National Park, also famous as Kumana Bird Sanctuary, is one of the world's hot spots for bird-watching, giving you sights of hundreds of both migrant and resident species.

-This guide reflects everything you need to know about a safari in Kumana National Park, the vehicle expenses, admissions, bird species, location, accommodation, and how to arrange feathered friend watching from Arugam Bay.
-Bask in Kumana's hidden paradise should you desire a calm and less crowded counterpart to Yala.
+This guide reflects everything you need to know about a safari in Kumana National Park, the vehicle expenses, admissions, bird species, location, accommodation, and how to arrange bird-watching tours from Arugam Bay.
+If you are looking for a calmer, less crowded alternative to Yala, Kumana is the perfect hidden paradise.

-Kumana National Park is established on the south-eastern coast of Sri Lanka as a constituent part of the extended Yala ecosystem and commonly known as Yala East.
-With approximate land area of 35,000 hectares, this park is mainly constituted of lagoons, mangroves, dry zone forests, and, mandate wetlands interspersing the rich mid-stork agricultural zone- the ideal nesting area for various birdlife.
+Kumana National Park is established on the south-eastern coast of Sri Lanka, forming a vital part of the greater Yala ecosystem and is commonly known as Yala East.
+With an approximate land area of 35,000 hectares, this park is mainly constituted of lagoons, mangroves, dry zone forests, and mangrove wetlands, interspersing the rich agricultural zone—the ideal nesting area for various birdlife.

-One of the key things about Kumana is tranquil peace.
-The sense of gentle isolation helps visitors sink into untroubled communion with nature that is rarely, or perhaps never, felt in popular parks.
+One of the key things about Kumana is the tranquil peace.
+The sense of gentle isolation allows visitors to truly connect with nature—an experience that is rarely, or perhaps never, felt in popular parks.

 Why is Kumana the Top Bird Watching Destination in Sri Lanka?

-The richness of biodiversity and distinctive wetland ecosystem make Kumana a unanimous choice among bird lovers in Sri Lanka.
+The richness of biodiversity and the distinctive wetland ecosystem make Kumana an absolute favourite among bird lovers in Sri Lanka.

 The park hosts: